HackYourFuture-CPH/node.js/week1/readme.md

 - **DELETE**.
 This type of request tells the server to delete a particular set of data or resources.

 Why do you need to know all of this?
 HTTP is the foundation of how client-server interactions work on the web.
 It's important to have a universal policy that everyone holds on to, in order to have fast and effective online communication.

+If you really wanna get into what happens in the network layer, check out this: https://jvns.ca/networking-zine.pdf Its really nicely done!

 Look into the following resources to increase your understanding: